NLnetLabs/krill/README.md

 * Delegate certificates to multiple children, using the [provisioning protocol](https://tools.ietf.org/html/rfc6492)
 * Issue ROAs based on an operators intent to authorise BGP announcements

-We hope to have a beta version of all this implemented around the third quarter of 2019.
-After which we will be looking at more advanced features, and e.g. robustness improvements.
+We plan to have an initial version of all this implemented around the third quarter of 2019.
+After this we will be looking at more advanced features, robustness improvements and more.

 ## Quick start